Dirac Algebra Formalism for Two Higgs Doublet Models: the One-Loop Effective Potential: Covariant One-Loop Effective Potential

 Fixing $\zeta_\mu$ to its canonical form given in~\eqref{eq:Zmu}, the O(1,3) symmetry breaks to its little group O(3) $\subset$ O(1,3).
 In this case, $\beta_L$ and $\gamma_M$ go over to five different O(3)-covariant sub-structures.
 Upon inclusion of a factor of 4 due to a different normalisation of $R^\mu$, the five emergent sub-structures are in perfect agreement with those reported in~\cite{Bednyakov:2018cmx} in the canonical field basis~\eqref{eq:Zmu}.

+It is interesting to analyse the UV behaviour of~$V^{\rm S}_{\mathrm{eff}}({\bf \Phi})$ given in~\eqref{eq:VeffScalar}. for a few simple 2HDM scenarios, such as the MS-2HDM~\cite{BhupalDev:2014bir,Darvishi:2019ltl}.
 In the MS-2HDM, only the quartic-coupling element $L_{00}$ is non-zero in $L_{\mu\nu}$, whereas $M_\mu$ can be arbitrary, if we assume the soft-breaking of Sp(4) for phenomenological reasons~\cite{BhupalDev:2014bir}.
 In~this case, \eqref{eq:betaL} and~\eqref{eq:gammaM} become

 whereas all other $\beta_L$-functions for $L_{\mu\nu}$ vanish.
 In~\eqref{eq:betaL_MS2HDM}--\eqref{eq:gammaMvec_MS2HDM}, we defined the O(3)-vectors, ${\bf L} \equiv \{L_{0i}\}$ and ${\bf M} \equiv \{M_i\}$, and the rank-2 tensor, $L^{\rm s} \equiv \{ L_{ij}\}$, with $i,j=1,2,3$.
 In addition to ${\bf L}={\bf 0}$ and $L^{\rm s} = 0$, one may require that the squared mass element~$M_0$ of $M_\mu$ is also zero.
 As a consequence, \eqref{eq:gammaM0_MS2HDM} implies a vanishing $(\gamma_M)_0$, but a non-zero $\gamma_{\bf M} \propto L_{00} {\bf M}$ [cf.~\eqref{eq:gammaMvec_MS2HDM}].
 These results are in agreement with the findings in~\cite{Ferreira:2023dke}.
 Nonetheless, the authors of~\cite{Ferreira:2023dke} also hinted at the potential existence of additional symmetries in the 2HDM resulting from the possibility $R^0\to -R^0$ in~\eqref{eq:VR} that can be realised in variants of specific globally symmetric scenarios that have been catalogued in~\cite{Ivanov:2007de,Battye:2011jj,Pilaftsis:2011ed}.
 For instance, one such scenario could be a variation of the so-called CP2 symmetry, with $M_0 = 0$ but $M^2\neq 0$.
 Notice that this variant is already contained in the MS-2HDM softly broken by a non-zero~$M^2$~\cite{BhupalDev:2014bir}.
-However, as one could see from~\eqref{eq:n1term} and~\eqref{eq:VeffScalar}, quadratically UV-divergent terms emerge in the effective potential~$V_{\rm eff}$ that are proportional to $L_{00} R^0$.
+However, as one could see from~\eqref{eq:n1term} and~\eqref{eq:VeffScalar}, quadratically UV-divergent terms emerge in the effective potential~$V_{\rm eff}$ that are proportional to $L_{00} R^0$, since $\text{tr}\,L = L_{00}$ for the model at hand.
 In the DR scheme, such terms vanish, but reappear as part of the UV-finite threshold corrections~\cite{BhupalDev:2014bir} in odd powers of $R^0$, e.g.~through terms like $L^{2k+1}_{00} (R^0)^{2k+1}/(M^2)^{2k -1}$, for~${k \ge 1}$.
 We therefore find that the additional symmetries observed in the form of RG invariants in~\cite{Ferreira:2023dke} are violated by UV-finite corrections to $V_{\rm eff}$ at the~one-loop level.